-Theory of Constraints (TOC) uses Critical Chain Project Management (CCPM) approach to plan and manage the projects.
+Theory of Constraints (TOC) uses the Critical Chain Project Management (CCPM) approach to plan and manage the projects.
 It looks at a project as a system and not as a collection of tasks.

-Critical Chain is the longest chain of dependent tasks taking into account the critical resource dependencies.
+The Critical Chain is the longest chain of dependent tasks taking into account the critical resource dependencies.
 Safety is removed from the individual tasks and a buffer is placed at the end of the Critical Chain and at the integration points.

-It not only creates a buy-in on the problems and the direction of solution but also confirms that there is a good enough business case for the both the parties to move to the next step of Adoption.
+It not only creates a buy-in on the problems and the direction of the solution but also confirms that there is a good enough business case for both the parties to move to the next step of Adoption.